 Consumers are not fully prevented from accessing these metrics and traces.

-In January 2021, we made three changes to our role structure:
+In January 2021, we made the following changes to our role structure:

 - We removed the ability of

-Observersto view integration settings, as some of these settings contain sensitive information.
+Observers to view integration settings, because some of these settings contain sensitive information.

 - We significantly reduced the permissions of the